FairwindsOps/pentagon/docs/getting-started.md

 ## Usage
 ### QUICK START
 * `pentagon start-project <project-name> --aws-access-key <aws-access-key> --aws-secret-key <aws-secret-key> --aws-default-region <aws-default-region>`
-  * With the above basic options set, all default will be set for you and unless values need to be updated you should be able to run terraform after createing the aws-infrastructure-bucket
+  * With the above basic options set, all defaults will be set for you and unless values need to be updated, you should be able to run terraform after creating the S3 Bucket to store state (`state-store-bucket`).

 ### Start new project
 * `pentagon start-project <project-name> <options>`

 ### Clone existing project
 * `pentagon start-project <project-name> --git-repo <repository-of-existing-project> <options>`

 ### Available commands
-* delete-project
+* `pentagon delete-project`
-* start-project
+* `pentagon start-project`

 ### _start-project_

  `pentagon start-project` creates a new project in your workspace directory and creates a matching virutalenv for you.
-Most values have defaults that should get you up and running very quickily with a new pentagon project.
-You may also clone an existing pentagon project if one exists
+Most values have defaults that should get you up and running very quickly with a new pentagon project.
+You may also clone an existing pentagon project if one exists.

- #### options
+ #### Options
   * **-f, --config-file**:
     * File to read configuration options from.
     * No default
     * ***File supercedes command line options.***
   * **-o, --output-file**:
     * No default
   * **--workspace-directory**:
    * Directory to place new project
-   * Defaults to ~/workspace/
+   * Defaults to `~/workspace/`
   * **--repository-name**:
    * Name of the folder to initialize the infrastructure repository
-   * Defaults to \<project-name>-infrastructure
+   * Defaults to `<project-name>-infrastructure`
   * **--configure / --no-configure:**:
    * Configure project with default settings
    * Default to True
-   * If you choose --no-configure, placeholder values will be used in stead of defaults and you will have to manually edit the configuration files
+   * If you choose `--no-configure`, placeholder values will be used in stead of defaults and you will have to manually edit the configuration files
   * **--force / --no-force**:
     * Ignore existing directories and copy project anyway
     * Defaults to False